teuton-software/asker/README.md

 * TOTAL(2) -----------------------------------(Q=74, E=18, %=400)

 ```
+It's only brief screen report the building process.

 Output files
 ============
-Let's see one output file `output/starwars-gift.txt`.
+Let's see output files as `projects/demo/starwars/*.txt`.

 > Let's see docs directory for more details.